Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Quaternionic Reweighted Amplitude Flow

 where $w\in \mathbb{H}$ accounts for the trivial ambiguity of the right quaternion phase factor.
 Recall that the minimum in the above equation \eqref{ds} is attained at $w={\rm sign}(\bx^{*}\bz)$, yielding the expression ${\rm dist}(z, x)=\|\bz-\bx \,{\rm sign}(\bx^{*}\bz)\|$, where ${\rm sign}(w):=w/|w|$ for nonzero $w\in \mathbb{H}$ and $ {\rm sign}(0):=1$.

-For the initial guess $\bz_{0}$, produced by the spectrum method in Algorithm \ref{Alg_QRAF}, it is found that the weighted initialization is effective, following a similar discussion in the complex case.
+For the initial guess $\bz_{0}$ by spectrum method in Algorithm \ref{Alg_QRAF}, it is found that the weighted initialization is effective, following a similar discussion in the complex case.
 Hence we omit the detailed proof.